luisz08/vscode-editor-focus/README.md

 ## How It Works

-- When entering focus mode, the extension saves the current state of all panels
+- When entering focus mode, the extension uses your configured default state assumptions to save the current panel states
-- Panels are hidden according to your configuration settings
+- Panels are hidden according to your hide configuration settings
-- When exiting focus mode, panels are restored to their exact previous state
+- When exiting focus mode, panels are restored based on the saved default states
 - Each workspace maintains its own panel state independently
+- The extension relies on your default state configuration to accurately restore your preferred layout

+**Note**: Since VS Code doesn't provide direct APIs to query panel visibility, the extension uses your configured default states as assumptions.
+Make sure to set the default state configuration to match your typical VS Code setup for the best experience.

 ## Requirements